 So you want a website for your business?
 Good choice!
 All businesses need a website today to promote their businesses as well as stamp their brand.
 A well-thought-out, visually impactful, and easy-to-navigate website is an asset for any business and brand.

-There’s one problem, you are not well versed in designing a website.
-You have no programming background, or technical design skills.
-Many of those who delved into creating their own websites fail and get it wrong.
+There’s one problem, you are not well-versed in designing a website.
+You have no programming background or technical design skills.
+Many of those who delved into creating their own websites failed and got it wrong.
 Why is this so?

 With today’s advancements, anyone can make a website, regardless of their technical level.
 There are now tools available today that make the process easy.

 There are two ways you can build a website: a website builder or WordPress.
-For tech novices, website builders are a way to go.
+For tech novices, website builders are the way to go.